wil92/string-mismatch/README.md

 # string-mismatch

-This library share functions for compare two strings and see the differences between them.
+This library share functions for compare two strings and see the differences.

 ## Install